minima-global/MiniDAPP/www/minidapps/provenator/README.md

 ## Install

-The instructions below will install Provenator as a Minima miniDapp.
+The instructions below will install Provenator as a [Minima MiniDapps](https://github.com/minima-global/MiniDAPP).

 1. From a command-line, change to the same directory as this README and type `npm install`.
 That will install everything listed in [package.json](/package.json), which are the components of the [React](https://reactjs.org/) frontend to this application
-2. Build the [React](https://reactjs.org/) frontend by typing `npm run prod`.
+2. Build the [React](https://reactjs.org/) frontend by typing `npm run prod`
 3. Run `./buildscript.sh`.
-That will create the Provenator Minima miniDapps.
+That will create the Provenator [Minima MiniDapps](https://github.com/minima-global/MiniDAPP)

 Now run the [Minima blockchain](https://github.com/minima-global/Minima).
-That also creates a MiniDapp Server, which is accessible via [http://localhost:9004](http://localhost:9004).
+That creates a MiniDapp Server, which is accessible via [http://localhost:9004](http://localhost:9004).
 So start a browser, and load [http://localhost:9004](http://localhost:9004).
 You should see the MiniDapp homepage.

 Click on `Install`, then go find the `provenator.minidapp` you created in Step 3, above.